 - Want a custom trip tailored exactly to your needs?
 We are pleased to also offer a custom service for planning your Alberta vacation.

-Getting Around
+Getting Around Town

-Hire a rental car: If you arrived in Banff via a shuttle or bus service and want to rent a car while you are there, there are a few rental companies in Banff to choose from:
+Hire a rental car: If you arrive in Banff via a shuttle or bus service and want to rent a car while you are there, there are a few rental companies in Banff to choose from:

-- We recommend booking via RentalCars.com, to select the cheapest rate or to book with whichever company you prefer.
+- We recommend booking via RentalCars.com to select the cheapest rate or to book with whichever company you prefer.

-Parking: The Town of Banff has ample of both street and lot parking.
+Parking: The Town of Banff has ample street and lot parking.
 Finding parking is easy to do with Banffparking.ca.
 Just select your vehicle type – car, bicycle or RV – then the map gives you the location of open spots.

 Shuttles: Don’t have access to a car but want to see the sites?
 Don’t stress!
 Most attractions have shuttles that make travel easy.
 Here are some of the most popular ones: